Sixth Annual ASIL Research Forum

 Seattle, WA 98195

-The American Society of International Law calls for submissions of scholarly paper proposals for the ASIL Research Forum to be held at ASIL Academic Partner University of Washington School of Law in Seattle, Washington.
+The American Society of International Law calls for submissions of scholarly paper proposals for its sixth annual Research Forum to be held at ASIL Academic Partner University of Washington School of Law in Seattle.

 The Research Forum, a Society initiative introduced in 2011, aims to provide a setting for the presentation and focused discussion of works-in-progress from across the spectrum of international law.
 Please note that, in addition to academics, private practitioners, government attorneys, international organization representatives, and non-government lawyers are frequently selected to present papers based on the abstracts they submit.